- English Long Term Plan (2MB)

 At Dewhurst, we recognise the important place that English has in education and society.
 We strive to provide high quality education in English so that pupils can speak and write fluently in order to communicate their thoughts and feelings to others and through their listening and reading, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually through carefully chosen texts.
 Reading also allows pupils to expand their knowledge and build on what they already know.
 The skills of language are essential to participating fully as a member of society.

-Our mission is to equip pupils with the ability to use spoken and written words effectively, and to develop an enjoyment of reading.
-We aim to ensure that all of our pupils:
+We equip pupils with the ability to use spoken and written words effectively, and to develop an enjoyment of reading.
+We ensure that all of our pupils:

 - read easily, fluently and with good understanding